milgra/zenmusic/TEST.md

  - click on settings icon ( vertical bars ), settings popup should show up, it should show correct values SCREENSHOT
  - click on library path, cancel popup
  - click on library path, switch to lib2 at ../tst/test/lib2 ( library gets read in the background, will be checked after session )
+ - click on library path, switch to lib1 at ../tst/test/lib1  ( library gets read in the background, will be checked after session )
  - library browser' content should change SCREENSHOT
  - click on organize library, cancel popup
  - click on organize library, accept popup ( library gets re-organized in the background, will be checked after session )